← Back to blog

 What the agents told us

-“The API was built for accountability recording, but coordination requires accountability planning — expressing intent, delegation, and dependency before execution.”
+“The API was built for accountability recording, but coordination requires accountability planning: expressing intent, delegation, and dependency before execution.”

 The premium gap narrows

 In our earlier experiments, premium models (Sonnet, GPT-4o, Gemini Pro) had a persistent planning-over-execution problem: 18% receipt ratio vs. budget models' 609%.
 They proposed work but didn't close the loop.
+(The 18% baseline comes from the cross-tier comparison run; a separate dispatcher-only run for the no-dispatcher comparison below started from a 23% baseline.
+Different runs, same direction.)

 Model tierWith dispatcherWithout dispatcher